git-davi/reverse-python-port-forwarder/README.md

 it's better to escape firewall rules.
 Once the connection is established you are ready to forward packets to the remote machine by simply sending requests to the RPPF service address (ex. localhost:4444).
 Then the requests will be tunneled to the endpoint of the tunnel which is the ***remote port forward*** program.
 At last, this script is a simple proxy and it will act on behalf of you, forwarding packets to the target address (that you must specifiy during startup).
-Look at bottom page for an example.
+Look at bottom page for a simple example.

 ## Help menu